robertmartin8/ReasonableDeviations/_posts/2018-03-10-mlstocks-edu.md

 python current_data.py
 ```

 The script will then begin downloading the HTML into the `forward/` folder within your working directory, before parsing this data and outputting the file `forward_sample.csv`.
-You might see a few miscellaneous errors for certain tickers (e.g 'Exceeded 30 redirects.'), but this is to be expected.
+You might see a few miscellaneous errors for certain tickers (e.g. 'Exceeded 30 redirects.'), but this is to be expected.

 ## Stock prediction